Sōunzan Station

 Sōunzan Station (早雲山駅, Sōunzan-eki) is a terminal funicular railway station on the Hakone Tozan Cable Car Line in the town of Hakone, Ashigarashimo District, Kanagawa Prefecture, Japan.
 It is 1.2 km by rail from the Hakone Tozan Cable Car Line's opposing terminus at Gōra Station.
 It is also the lower terminus for the Hakone Ropeway, from Tōgendai Station, and is located at an altitude of 767 m.

 History

 Sōunzan Station opened on December 1, 1921 with the opening of the Hakone Tozan Cable Car Line.

+On 1 April 2024, operations of the station came under the aegis of Odakyu Hakone resulting from restructuring of Odakyu Group operations in the Hakone area.